humanmade/altis-documentation/other-docs/getting-started/README.md

 To start Chassis, run `composer chassis start`.

-The first time you run Chassis, it may take a little longer, as it sets up the virtual machine.
+The first time you run Chassis, it may take a little longer than usual, as it sets up the virtual machine.
 Once this is complete, you will now have a working local site at http://platform.local/

 To stop the virtual machine, run `composer chassis stop`.
 You can also run [Vagrant commands](https://www.vagrantup.com/docs/cli/) inside the `chassis` directory.